CS

 Who Should Buy Which?

-Buy the Skoda Superb if: You need more boot space, want lower running costs, need stronger towing, or prefer Skoda's approach to design and ownership experience.
+Buy the Skoda Superb if: You need more boot space, want lower running costs, value a longer warranty, need stronger towing, or prefer Skoda's approach to design and ownership experience.

 Buy the Subaru WRX if: You want the lower entry price, prioritise performance, or prefer Subaru's approach to design and ownership experience.